+- c.
 The key to a successful Response is to have quick effective decision making and communication.
 To communicate any incident for which assistance is required, those reporting the incident should use PLANS for officials to communicate details to Race Control:

 - Problem

 - Location

 - Assistance Required

 - Number of Casualties

 - Severity

-Thunder and Lightning
+- c.
+On land and water based incidents will be controlled initially by the first official on scene in consultation with Regatta Control and the ESA who will be responsible for coordinating the appropriate response.

-In the event of a Lightning Storm, the British Rowing 30/30 rule shall be used:
+d.
+Thunder and Lightning: In the event of a Lightning Storm, the British Rowing 30/30 rule shall be used:

-- The PA will be used to communicate these arrangements with competitors and spectators.
-Competition officials will be informed via the radio. - All crews on the water shall be instructed to return to the boating areas as quickly as is safe to do so and race officials moved to a point of safety. - Where the risk is deemed to be sufficiently high to prevent those on the water from returning to the disembarkation point safely, all crews will be instructed to disembark on the nearest bank whilst Regatta Control is concurrently requested to summon minibuses and other vehicles as a matter of urgency to collect the disembarking crews and transport them back to the Watersports Main Centre. - Once off the water all should move either indoors or into vehicles until the danger of lightning has passed.
+• The PA will be used to communicate these arrangements with competitors and spectators.
+Event officials will be informed via the radio.

-The CSA and Race Committee Chairman will decide if and when racing should resume.
+- All crews on the water shall be instructed to return to the boating areas as quickly as is safe to do so and race officials moved to a point of safety. - Where the risk is deemed to be sufficiently high to prevent those on the water from returning to the disembarkation point safely, all crews will be instructed to disembark on the nearest bank whilst Regatta Control is concurrently requested to summon minibuses and other vehicles as a matter of urgency to collect the disembarking crews and transport them back to the Watersports Main Centre. - Once off the water all should move either indoors or into vehicles until the danger of lightning has passed.

-A separate document exists as an aide memoire for those acting in an official capacity.
+The ESA and Race Committee Chairman will decide if and when racing should resume.

-In the event of a serious incident involving an immediate danger to life the following radio call must be made by the nearest official:
+A separate document exists as an aide memoire for those acting in an official capacity e.
+In the event of a serious incident involving an immediate danger to life the following radio call must be made by the nearest official::